gzshawnliang/CatchingUp/README.md

 # Initialization Input

 Before you take the first turn, you are given an input of $11$ lines.
 The first line is an integer $K$ representing after how many turns the sus man will make another move.
-The next $10$ lines are a $10x10$ two-dimensional char array. $'*'$ represents a wall block and other characters represent a floor block.
+The next $10$ lines are a $10 \times 10$ two-dimensional char array. $'*'$ represents a wall block and other characters represent a floor block.
 The uppercase characters $'P'$ represent your spawning location while the lowercase letters, and $'E'$ represent the sus man’s spawning location (the letters also indicate the person’s facing direction, but they are just for looks and do not matter in solving this game).

 # Input For a Game Turn